WEC-Sim/WEC-Sim/docs/man/advanced_features.rst

 * Numerical solver: :code:`simu.solver='ode45'`
 * Max time-step: :code:`simu.dt`

+This option sets the maximum time step of the simulation (:code:`simu.dt`) and automatically adjusts the instantaneous time step to that required by MATLAB's differential equation solver.

 Wave Features
 -------------------------
 This section provides an overview of WEC-Sim's wave class features.
-For more information about the wave class code structure, refer to :ref:`man/code_structure:Wave Class`.
+For more information about the wave class code structure, refer to :ref:`code_structure:Wave Class`.
+The various wave features can be compared by running the cases within ``the WEC-Sim/Examples/RM3`` and ``the WEC-Sim/Examples/OSWEC`` directories.

 Irregular Wave Binning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 WEC-Sim's default spectral binning method divides the wave spectrum into 499 bins with equal energy content, defined by 500 wave frequencies.
 As a result, the wave forces on the WEC using the equal energy method are only computed at each of the 500 wave frequencies.
 The equal energy formulation speeds up the irregular wave simulation time by reducing the number of frequencies the wave train is defined by, and thus the number of frequencies for which the wave forces are calculated.
+It prevents bins with very little energy from being created and unnecessarily adding to the computational cost.
 The equal energy method is specified by defining the following wave class variable in the WEC-Sim input file:

 	:code:`waves.freqDisc = 'EqualEnergy';`